cainus/urlgrey/README.md

 ###url.toJson();
 Returns the json representation of the uri object, which is simply the uri as a string.
-The output is exactly the same as req.uri.toString().
+The output is exactly the same as .toString().
 This method is read-only.
 ```javascript
   url.toJson(); // returns "https://user:pass@subdomain.asdf.com/path/kid/?asdf=1234#frag"
 ```